Maumagnaguagno/HyperTensioN/README.md

 - Execute the interpreter with the ``--disable=all`` flag to load it faster.

 ## Comparison
-The main advantage of HyperTensioN is to be able to define behavior in the core language, without losing clarity, this alone gives a lot of power.
+The main advantage of HyperTensioN is to be able to define behavior in the core language, without custom classes.
+Once Strings, Symbols, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.
-JSHOP2 requires the user to dive into a very complex structure to unlock such power, while [Pyhop] is based on this feature, with everything defined in Python, but does not support backtracking and unification.
+JSHOP2 requires the user to dive into a very complex structure, while [Pyhop] is much simpler, with everything defined in Python, without backtracking and unification.
 Without unification the user must ground or propagate variables by hand, and without backtracking the domain must never reach a dead-end during decomposition.
 HyperTensioN biggest advantage is not the planner itself, but the parsers, extensions and compilers built around it, so that descriptions can be converted automatically.
-Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
-Once Strings, Symbols, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.

 Among the lacking features is lazy variable evaluation and interleaved/unordered execution of tasks, a feature that JSHOP2 supports and important to achieve good plans in some cases.
 Unordered tasks are supported only at the problem level and are not interleaved during decomposition.